arminbro/generate-react-cli/readme.md

 In this case, we added a `withIndex` & `withStoryStyle` to the `component.default`.
 Note: You can add custom files to any of your custom component types.

-You should also note that we added `index` and `storyStyle` to our `customTemplates` section.
+You should also see that we added `index` and `storyStyle` to our `customTemplates` object.
 That's because custom files require custom templates.
 Otherwise, you will get an error when you generate a component.

 Also, we used the `TemplateName` keyword for the `storyStyle` custom file.
 GRC will generate this corresponding file and replace `TemplateName` with the component name.